sersavan/shadcn-multi-select-component/README.md

-#### ⭐⭐⭐ Please, give this repository a star!
-Your support motivates me to create more useful applications for the community! ⭐⭐⭐
+#### ⭐ Please, give this repository a ⭐!
+Your support motivates me to create more & more! ⭐

 ## Installation and Integration of Multi-Select Component in Next.js Projects